tdyin/elec537-safe-flight/README.md

 - **crazyflie_sitl** - SITL with external control and autonomous vision mode

-Model paths are configured in `config.yaml`.
+Model paths are configured in `config/sim.yaml` or `config/hardware.yaml`.

 ## Quick Start